Can Dogs Drink Coffee?

 What You Should Know

 Coffee should be kept well away from dogs.
-If your dog has drunk coffee, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has drunk coffee, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources